cwhitehouse/vivere.docs/src/getting-started/concepts.md

 Components in Vivere exist as a data layer that manages and coordinates HTML elements with reactive data.
 A component is defined by assigning it a `v-component` property that matches a component you've registered via Javascript.
 Once initialized, that component manages reactive data, which can either be passed via HTML rendered via the server, or defined in Javascript on the Component.

-The root element of a Component is defined as the HTML element that deines the `v-component` attribute.
+The root element of a Component is defined as the HTML element that contains the `v-component` attribute.
 The Component also includes all children of the root, up until any other `v-component` attribute is detected.

 ```html
 <div>                             <!-- No component... -->